AHMET-EMREBAS/fullstack-tutorials/README.md

-# TODO App
+# Todo Authentication

 Todo application will teach us the basics of

-1. Database Design
+1. SSL Certificate
-2. API Design
+2. Authentication
-3. Class Validation
+3. JWT
-4. Class Transformation
+4. Angular Guards
-5. Asyncronious HTTP Requests
+5. Angular HTTP Interceptor
-6. RXJS
-7. Angular Material
+6. Seperation of project parts

 Please have a look at each file in the projects'client and api directory.
-Make changes and observe the outcomes.